 The image took 100 Sun SparcStation1s 1 month to generate using background processing time.
 This represents 10 CPU years of processing time.
 If the lights are 25 watt bulbs this represents a few picoseconds of time.
-This was 'grid computing' way before its time.

 29.8 Billion photons